Down the Rabbit Hole: Alice's Adventures in Wonderland

 These symbols stem from the psyche: they speak from & to the spirit and are in fact the vehicles of communication between the deeper depths of our spiritual life and this relatively thin layer of consciousness by which we govern our daylight existences.

 Joseph Campbell – Pathways to Bliss

-By the end of her adventure Alice will discover much to aid her on this quest.
+By the end of her adventure Alice will discover much to aid her on her way.
 Her curiosity will lead her to ask many questions, and to come to terms with not knowing or of getting ridiculous answers that make no sense.
 There will be times when it will all be far too much - and she will stamp her feet a cry - and end up in a great pool of her own tears, as well we might.

 “I wish I hadn't cried so much!” said Alice, as she swam about, I shall be punished for it now, I suppose, by being drowned in my own tears !”

 And little by little she will change - from a little girl lost to a plucky young woman with a great capacity for uncertainty & transformation- after all, she has survived much, changing size several times over and even nursed a rather odd baby which kept morphing into a pig and back again.
 She will make friends & allies along the way - discover how to do Six Impossible Things Before Breakfast and even take on the indomitable Red Queen.
 She will dare to stand up and be counted - to challenge the ruthless "Off with Their Heads! policy which has the entire court quivering with fear.
 She will force this mad Queen to treat her with a modicum of curtesy before finally realizing it's all just a figment of her imagination!

 You're nothing but a pack of cards!”